 - Verification of autoantibody profiles on suspension bead arrays with selected antigens.
 Usually in the range of lower hundreds of antigens and higher hundreds of samples.

-- Epitope mapping and off-target analysis of affinity reagents as well as identified autoantibodies on high density antigen or peptide microarrays.
+- Epitope mapping and off-target analysis of affinity reagents as well as identified autoantibodies on antigen or peptide microarrays.